jackveithPITT/BigIdeasFinal/README.md

 ## Question: What is the best neighborhood in Pittsburgh?

-The hard part of this question is, what defines what is "best"?
-Best is subjective, and therefore the "best" neighborhood can be determined by a variety of things.
-Our group has decided that being family-friendly is what we will use to define the "best" neighborhood in Pittsburgh.
+The question that our team sought out to answer is, what is the best neighborhood in Pittsburgh?
+The difficult part of this question, as one might presume, is, what defines what is "best"?
+Determing the "best" of anything is subjective by nature, allowing for a variety of different metrics and quanitifiers.
+Therefore, when determining what neighborhood in Pittsburgh is the best, our team has decided that we believe that being the most family-friendly determines which neighborhood is the best.

 ## Metrics